murolem/CMod_Loader/README.md

 Must be installed with Helper mod (which is a part of this repo under `/CMod_Helper`): https://steamcommunity.com/sharedfiles/filedetails/?id=3430199112

+# Terminology
+- Loader - a fake assembly (dll), containing code it's faking + Injector.
+Placed inside the Cosmoteer folder.
+It has a special name that tricks the game into loading it.
+- Injector - the code inside Loader that allows to load anything in a much easier way.
+It's placed alongside the code it's faking.
+- Helper - an assembly (dll) loaded by Loader that searches and loads CMods.
+- CMod - a C# mod.
+- Hook - a method inside a CMod that gets called by Helper on a specific time, e.g. after all the game's contents has loaded.

 # Usage

 Subscribe to CMods and enable them in-game like regular mods.
 Restarting the game will load them in.